arkwright/vim-whiplash/README.md

 This is a very powerful concept: team defaults with personal overrides.
 Everybody receives a `.gitignore` file, but yours is always customized to your taste.
-The only caveat is that you have to be careful not to commit the overridden changes to `.gitignore`.
+The only caveat is that you have to be careful not to commit the overridden changes to `.gitignore` back to the team's shared repo.

 `:WhiplashCopyFile` is very useful for most dotfiles.
 I use it to inject a customized `.agignore` into my projects.